theostowell/tstowx.com/content/cv/index.md

 ### Digital Skills

-Very high literacy in any standard digital environment; entry-level R competency for stats, using RStudio; highly competent use of creative tools such as Adobe Photoshop and Adobe Lightroom; real-world experience commercial marketing and web design tools such as Google Analytics, Google Search Console, Kit (fmr.
+Very high literacy in any standard digital environment; entry-level R competency for stats, using RStudio; highly competent use of creative tools such as Adobe Photoshop, Lightroom and Premiere Pro for photo and video editing; real-world experience using commercial marketing and web design tools such as Google Analytics, Google Search Console, Kit (fmr.
 ConvertKit) and WordPress.

 ### Characteristics

-High agency, committed, encouraging, takes the initiative, calm, present and optimistic.
+High-agency, committed, encouraging, takes the initiative, calm, present and optimistic.